The Return of Thalia Plates: The Titan’s Curse Word

 I zoned back into the conversation I was having with Ximena, I realized she had been rambling about this song’s largely nonsensical lyrics for three minutes now.
 But she paused just as well, she saw all the happy couples dancing.
 Ximena scootched a bit closer to me, and then I realized she had grown a bit taller than me.
 I asked to be excused out into the hallway, I needed to catch my breath.

 I noticed someone was spraypainting on the walls, and I knew I had to stop him.
 I read what he was writing first, a swear word in relation to FunTime, a concept that’s been a thorn in my side ever since winter vacation ended.
 I walked over to him and placed my hand on his shoulder.
 He punched me in the jaw, and I caught a glimpse of a face that I knew I recognized, but had never seen before.
 It could’ve been Sebastian, could’ve been Flynn, heck, it could even be someone like Xena or Xander.
-Whoever he/she was, they punched me in the jaw.
+Whoever they were, they punched me in the jaw.
 I swore, and they ran off.
-I Picked up the spray paint can that they had dropped, but a reporter-looking kid with a rainbow pin walked up to me and took a photo, with a bright flash and a loud noise.
-I tried to explain to him that this was all a big misunderstanding but he said he needed to get those views.
+I picked up the spray paint can that they had dropped, but a reporter-looking kid with a rainbow pin walked up to me and took a photo, with a bright flash and a loud noise.
+I tried to explain to her that this was all a big misunderstanding but she said she needed to get those views.
 Imagine being so desperate, so vile for clout, that you frame someone for defacing school property.
 Personally, I’m disgusted.
-After he ran away, I did the only thing I could think of, I wrote a note.
+After she ran away, I did the only thing I could think of, I wrote a note.
 The problem was, I didn’t have much paper.
 All I had was Pleaty Jackson, so I wrote the note on his back.

 No one ever bothered to read it.
 The evidence was stacked against me and so I ran off, lied to my Mom and told her I had the day off.
 While we were at the Qwikpick, and I was trying to sell off that pendant that no longer had value to me, my Mom got a call.
 She grounded me from my phone, and forced me to delete my Discord.
 Heck, she still thinks I’m guilty to this day.

-My Father told me about the locket, which rested in my pocket, feeling more and more like a hot coal.
-He said it was a gift from his Father before him, an Emily family heirloom, and side note, I have a question, where did Mr. Emily get his awful last name?
-Did he marry into it?
-I don’t get it.
-As I pondered this, William continued to apologize, persistently.
+While we took our walk down the road, my Father told me about the locket, which rested in my pocket, feeling more and more like a hot coal.
+He said it was a gift from his Father before him, a Emily family heirloom.

 “Look, kid,” he says, “I have no right to intrude in on your life like this, and I have no right to just apologize for what I have and haven’t done for you, but I’ll say this, every day I used to look at that locket and wish I could go back in time, to fix things.”